SmartThingsCommunity/st-schema-nodejs/README.md

 The connector app is now initialized with the ST Schema connector's client ID and secret, which are available from the Developer workspace.
 It also declares an `accessTokens` map to contain the list of connectors that need to be called when device state changes.
-Note that this simple implementation stores the connectors in memory, so restarting the sever will cause them to be lost.
+Note that this simple implementation stores the connectors in memory, so restarting the server will cause them to be lost.
 The app also has new `callbackAccessHandler` and `integrationDeletedHandler` handlers defined to add and remove entries from the `accessTokens` map.
 ```javascript
 const {SchemaConnector} = require('st-schema')